-The City of Ann Arbor's response to the finding identified in our audit is described in the accompanying schedule of findings.
+The City of Ann Arbor's response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
 We did not audit the City of Ann Arbor's response and, accordingly, we express no opinion on it.

-This report is intended solely for the information and use of management, the Honorable Mayor and members of the City Council, others within the City, federal awarding agencies, and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of management, the Honorable Mayor and members of the City Council of the City of Ann Arbor, others within the City, federal awarding agencies, and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.